Arizona Crisis in Physics Education: how you, the school principal, can help

 of Survey Results

-surveyed said they have a good idea of what they would study in physics.
+said they have a good idea of what they would study in physics.
+Nearly

-Nearly 65% of counselors think that students DO NOT have a good grasp of
+65% of counselors think that students DO NOT have a good grasp of what physics

-they have the math skills needed to be successful in physics, almost 70% of
+the math skills needed to be successful in physics, almost 70% of counselors

 3. About 45% of students arenŐt sure that